 - to ascertain your capital needs;

-- to assess your company to ascertain if an ILO is suitable for you;
+- to assess your company to ascertain if licensing is suitable for you;

-- to verify any royalties you have proposed under the licence agreements with your ILO buyers;
+- to verify any royalties you have proposed under the licence agreements with your License buyers;

 - to transfer money;